GrandTour: A Legged Robotics Dataset in the Wild for Multi-Modal Perception and State Estimation: Conclusion and future work

 Looking ahead, we plan to expand GrandTour in several aspects.
 First, we aim to incorporate additional missions featuring extreme perception challenges, such as those in volcanic scenery and extended-duration deployments, a wider range of environments, and a broader set of robots, featuring bipeds and wheeled-legged robots.
+Future missions and extensions are planned to include ground truth scans through a Leica RTC-360 stationary scanner, which will facilitate mapping quality evaluations.
 Second, we will upgrade the sensor suite to include emerging technologies such as higher-resolution solid-state LiDARs, FMCW LiDARs, radars, and event cameras.
+Third, we will continue expanding GrandTour dataset with different embodiments such as wheeled-legged, wheeled, tracked systems to facilitate embodiment-agnostic software and autonomy intelligence.

 Through these systematic expansions, GrandTour will continue to serve as a valuable benchmark and resource for the robotics and computer vision research communities, bridging the gap between controlled laboratory experiments and real-world deployment scenarios for legged robots.